Welcome to 2018—From Randy!

-My highly anticipated Grandfather Mountain: The History and Guide to an Appalachian Icon debuts in May, but order now.
-Best-seller Robert Morgan says, “Randy Johnson has captured the majesty of this national treasure in a work of art commensurate with the grandeur of the mountain itself.
-Johnson celebrates the glory of ‘the Grandfather’ of mountains as no one else has.”
+I’m also gratified to report that my 2016 book Grandfather Mountain: The History and Guide to an Appalachian Icon has earned a variety of awards.
+It won first place in books, and best in show, in the 2017 Society of American Travel Writers eastern chapter awards, as well as the bronze medal in travel from the 2017 Forward INDIES Book of the Year Awards.
+It was also a finalist for the Thomas Wolfe Memorial Literary Award.
+Best-seller Robert Morgan says, “Randy Johnson has captured the majesty of this national treasure in a work of art commensurate with the grandeur of the mountain itself.”
 Former “Our State” editor Vicky Jarrett said the book reads “like a James Michener novel.”

-More BIG news—My bestselling guide Hiking North Carolina is just out in a new 3rd edition with all color maps and photos!
-It just won the 2016 First Prize for book photography from the Society of American Travel Writers eastern chapter.
-The third edition exceeds the highly rated second edition with updated, expanded content, more trails and more state parks for the centennial year of the park system.
+Also in 2016, my bestselling guide Hiking North Carolina came out in its own 3rd edition with all color maps and photos and won the 2016 First Prize for book photography from the Society of American Travel Writers eastern chapter.
+The third edition has expanded content, more trails and more state parks for the 2016 centennial year of the park system.
 It’s a completely fresh look at a great trails state!

 I don’t just hike trails, I build them too.
 I launched the program that kept Grandfather Mountain’s trails open in the 1970s, and helped create the trail network in place today on the mountain and Blue Ridge Parkway.
 As task force leader for the Mountains-to-Sea Trail across Grandfather–I invite you to join us (www.ncmst.org/).

 My passion for sharing the outdoors is why my books’ trail descriptions explore an entire area, recommend a range of hikes, and include history, ecology, climate, and culture.
 I’m a map fanatic–you’ll love my books’ plentiful, accurate maps.